pombredanne/tola/README.md

 Asana Data
 ====
-FREDS
-Feed, Read, Edit, Display and Silo data from various mobile data collection platforms.
+Share, Load, Edit and Display data from various mobile data collection platforms.

-The Read app is intended for use with FormHub data collection platoform.
+The Read app is intended for use with FormHub data collection platform.
 You should be able to add an additional app using Read as a template to import data or create new "reads" from other data sources.
 You only need to import the new app, add the new read templates and update the base template to include your new app as sub-navigation to the main read.

+Feed: A new JSON or XML feed of one or more aggregated data sources<br>
+Read: A data source to load data into the system from<br>
+Silo: A data store that can combine one or more Feeds (Data sources)<br>
+Display: Where data is viewed and edited<br>

 ## USING virtualenv
 mkdir frds_project